Get insider access

 Best Cameras Under $1,000

 There's no denying that photography can be an expensive hobby.
-But thankfully, there are plenty of entry-level cameras under $1,000 with a lot to offer.
+But thankfully, you can find plenty of great entry-level cameras for under $1,000.
 These include interchangeable-lens DSLRs and mirrorless models, as well as point-and-shoots with fixed lenses and dedicated vlogging cameras.
-Given the wide variety of options, there's something out there for everyone, but it can be hard to narrow those options down.
+Given the wide variety of options and how far camera tech has come, it's hard to go wrong with any modern-day camera, even at this budget.
+That said, if you want to open up even more options in the under $1,000 range, you can also shop around for used models on eBay or at retailers like Adorama, B&H Photo Video, KEH Camera, and MPB

-Thankfully, we've done some of that work for you.
-We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best cameras under $1,000.
-If you want a mirrorless model, check out the best mirrorless cameras under $1,000.
-Or, if you're on an even tighter budget, try the best cameras under $500 instead.
-If you're specifically looking for beginner-friendly options, you can also see our picks for the best cameras for beginners.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best cameras under $1,000.
+If you're on an even tighter budget, you should see the best cameras under $500 instead.
+If you're specifically looking for a mirrorless model, check out the best mirrorless cameras under $1,000, and if you're looking for beginner-friendly options, you can also see our picks for the best cameras for beginners.

 1. Best Camera Under $1,000